Ronakk7/Prodigy_infotech_Tasks/README.md

 # Prodigy Infotech Web Developer Internship
-Welcome to the Prodigy Infotech Web Developer Internship!
-As an intern, you'll be engaged in a dynamic learning experience, contributing to five exciting projects that will enhance your skills in HTML, CSS, and JavaScript.
-Let's explore the projects you'll be working on:

 💻 Landing Page
 In this project, you'll dive into the fundamentals of HTML and CSS to create an engaging and responsive landing page.
 Learn to structure content, apply styles, and ensure a seamless user experience.